nanda-rani/VIR-Framework/DATA_AVAILABILITY.md

 authors cannot guarantee access and will not transfer records obtained under their own access arrangement.

-## Publicly releasable materials

-The VIR definitions, annotation procedure, schema, aggregate-only code, evaluation code, reported aggregates, and synthetic examples can be released publicly.
-Upon acceptance, these materials should be deposited in a versioned repository providing persistent access, and the camera-ready paper should cite the stable URL and version.

 Nothing in this artifact grants permission to identify, contact, trace, or profile complainants or to combine materials with external data for